cbcrg/tcoffee/docs/tcoffee_manual.rst

 Will cause every pair of slow_pair to have a weight equal to 250

-Plug-Out: Using T-Coffee as a Plug-In
+Plug-out: Using T-Coffee as a plug-in
 =====================================
 Just because it enjoys enslaving other methods as plug-ins, does not mean that T-Coffee does not enjoy being incorporated within other packages.
-We try to give as much support as possible to anyone who wishes to incorportae T-Coffee in an alignment pipeline.
+We try to give as much support as possible to anyone who wishes to incorporate T-Coffee in an alignment pipeline.

 If you want to do so, please work out some way to incorporate T-Coffee in your script .
 If you need some help along the ways, do not hesitate to ask, as we will always be happy to either give assistance, or even modify the package so that it accomodates as many needs as possible.